 Even some older forum threads can be useful, and many forums have members who are experts in the field.

-Look for commenters with a lot of posts who care about the topic and take time to share relevant information.
+Look for commenters with lots of posts who care about the topic and take time to share relevant information.

 Sprinter Source Forum: This is a great thread that any campervan traveler can benefit from.

 Here’s a Survivalist forum post I found when searching Google for “forum off-grid camping”.